SnapRAID is only one entry in the well populated set of not standard RAID solutions for disk arrays.

 The main factor to categorize the existing solutions is when the redundancy information is updated.
-In realtime solutions the parity data is updated in realtime, without an explicit action of the user.
-Like a RAID.
-In snapshot solutions the parity data is updated only upon an explicit requests from the user.
-Like a Backup.
+In realtime solutions the parity data is updated in realtime, without an explicit action from the user.
+Like RAID.
+In snapshot solutions the parity data is updated only upon an explicit request from the user.
+Like Backup.

-Other important factors are the support of some form of integrity checksum to identify silent data corruption and then fix it, if you can use already filled disk, if you can recover your data from not broken disks when you get too many failures to have a full recover, and if all your disks are spinning when reading.
+Other important factors are the support of an integrity checksum to identify silent data corruption and the possibility to fix it, if you can use already filled disk, if you can recover your data from not broken disks when you get too many failures to have a full recover, and if all your disks are spinning when reading one file.